Call 24/7: +1 (800) 972-3282

 I need help getting my data back right now Call now (800) 972-3282

-Hard drives, aka HDDs, are highly efficient storage devices for daily data writing/reading or to use for backup.
-These devices are trustworthy to keep your data safe and accessible.
-However, it doesn’t mean they are error-free.
+Hard drives, or HDDs, are highly efficient storage devices for daily data writing/reading or as backup devices.
+They are trustworthy and keep your data safe and accessible, but that doesn’t mean they are error-free.
+One error manifestation is trying to save a file and discovering that the hard drive was not detected by the system.

 Solutions for the hard drive not detected issue

 Since there are several causes for hard drives not detecting on a computer, we need several solutions to fix the error.
+These solutions work for HDDs from any manufacturer, including Seagate hard drives and WD hard drives that are not detected.

 Solution 1: Check BIOS for hard drive detecting

-Once you are in BIOS, look for a section called “Integrated Peripherals”.
-Enable the USB controller, restart the computer again, and see if the hard drive is showing up.
+2. Enable the USB controller, restart the computer again, and see if the hard drive shows up.

-Solution 3: Change the drive’s letter
+Solution 2: Change the drive’s letter

 Each drive on your computer has a letter.
 So, if your internal or external HDD has an assigned letter that conflicts with another one on the computer, it will not be detected.